ogratwicklcs/ansible_security_workshop/2.1-enrich/README.md

 If you use a SIEM, things are better: you can collect and analyze logs centrally.
 In our case the SIEM is QRadar.
 QRadar has the ability to collect logs from other systems and search them for suspicious activities.
 So how do we analyze logs in QRadar?
 Before we can look at these logs we need to stream them into QRadar.
 This happens in two steps: first we need to configure the sources - here Check Point and Snort - to forward their logs to QRadar.
 And second we have to add those systems as log sources to QRadar.

-Doing this manually requires a lot of work on multiple machines, which again takes time and might require privileges a security analyst does not have.
-But Ansible allows security organizations to create pre-approved automation workflows in the form of playbooks.

 So let's write such a playbook which first configures the log sources - Snort and Check Point - to send the logs to QRadar, and afterwards add those log sources to QRadar so that it is aware of them.

 Let's start with the Snort configuration.
 We need Snort's log server to send the logs to the QRadar server.
 This can be configured with an already existing role, [ids_config](https://github.com/ansible-security/ids_config), so all we have to do is to import the role and use it with the right parameters.